A hope for high productivity

 - Tuning into our personal biorhythm to maximize our outputs for each type of task we need to tackle.

-- Getting out of our office chairs and finding creative ways to exercise our body and mind.
+- Getting out of our office chairs and finding creative ways to excercise our body and mind.

 - Eliminating pointless meetings and setting efficient agendas for the meetings we must hold.

 - Building a workspace that encourages movement and a change of scenery.
-(We have a great Pinterest board for some ideas).
+(We have a great Pinterest board for some Home Office ideas).

 - Picking up the phone to connect with customers and vendors to make honest and direct connections with others.